-2. Add 1 tbsp of sugar and 2 drops of red food color to the first glass, and stir vigorously to completely dissolve the sugar.
-Add 2 tbsps of sugar and 2 drops of yellow food color to the second glass, and stir completely again to dissolve.
-Add 3 tbsps of sugar and 2 drops of green food color to the third glass (and stir).
-Add 4 tbsps of sugar and 2 drops of blue food color to the fourth glass.
-Note: Stirring to completely dissolve the sugar is very important; without the sugar fully incorporated into the water, you’ll have trouble getting the colors to separate.
-Don’t be afraid to heat up your water a little more, too, if it’s not working – 5 to 10 seconds in the microwave and an extra stirring session should help.
+NOTE: Stirring to completely dissolve the sugar is very important; without the sugar fully incorporated into the water, you’ll have trouble getting the colors to separate.
+Heat up your water more if it’s not working – 5 to 10 seconds in the microwave and an extra stirring session should help.

 3. Use the syringe to transfer about half of the blue water into the empty glass.
 This is where you’ll make your rainbow.

 4. Still using the syringe, transfer half the green water into the rainbow glass.
 Add it slowly on top of the blue water.
-It will sit on top.
-Add the yellow next.
+It should sit on top.

-5. Finally, add the red on top of the yellow.
+5. Add the yellow, and then the red.
 You’ll see a beautiful rainbow!